TrevorKent/UFO-Sightings/README.md

 ## Objective

-Write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+Write code that will create a table dynamically based upon a [dataset provide](StarterCode/static/js/data.js).
 Also need to allow  users to filter the table data for specific values.
 For this project we will be using JavaScript, HTML, and CSS, and D3.js on our web pages.

 ## Project Tasks